 Rob has helped academics, clinicians and AHP’s communicate on a wide range of issues from arthritis to obesity, child self-harm to cleft palates.
 He has researched ‘sex and disability’ for Channel 4 and 18th century surgery for the BBC.
 Rob is Special Projects Producer for the multi award-winning (mental health) theatre company Ridiculusmus, funded by Wellcome.
 Rob’s play about Proteus syndrome, sold out the Young Vic theatre for the entire duration of its run.

-Rob is currently working on a Failure project for the University of Lancaster and an NHS Leadership programme across the North West.
-He is proud to be working on a project about children with chronic, complex pain with Professor Bernie Carter of Edge Hill University.
-It is a commission by the wonderful 30 Bird.
-A sketch presentation was shared at Cambridge University’s ‘Festival of Ideas’ and the work will premiere at Cambridge Junction on March 24.
+Rob was a core team member of the Failure research project at the University of Lancaster.
+He is proud to be working on a project about children with chronic, complex pain with Professor Bernie Carter of Edge Hill University and is a member of the Somatic Practice and Chronic Pain Network.
+Our work premiered at Cambridge University’s Festival Ideas returning the following year as a Festival Highlight.